CS279-2017/Malnutrition/README.md

 6. textfield
     * text: What is displayed before any text is entered (aka placeholder)
 7. button
+    * Attributes:
     	* text: What is displayed on the button
    	* click: id value of the screen that will be navigated to when the button is clicked
+8. image-slider
+    * Attributes:
+    	* text (optional): Text that is displayed above the image slider
+	* images: an array of urls of images to be displayed

 ###Example JSON:
 *